-“Living alone kicks us into self-benefiting actions that build the personal stamina and skills, knowledge, and abilities that allow us to become self-sufficient and self-assured, self-reliant on ourselves to bring us joy, optimal health, and the relationships that nurture our soul.
+“Living alone kicks us into self-benefiting actions that build the personal stamina and skills, knowledge, and abilities that allow us to become resilient, self-sufficient and self-assured, self-reliant on ourselves to bring us joy, optimal health, and the relationships that nurture our soul.
 Living alone allows us to have ‘skin in the game’ of our lives and to develop character through our successes we create and our mistakes that we correct.
 It frees us to heal and upshift our thinking so our beliefs that we are worthy of joy drive our choices not our avoidance of pain!”

 Learning to enjoy living alone and being single is one of the most effective ways to build and sustain your emotional health.

 Learning to do so is tough.
 However, you are well worth the effort and here’s why.

 Most of us were raised in unhealthy environments that lead to our emotional unhealthiness, neuroses, and low self-worth.
 We have not developed our abilities to tap fully into our personal strength.
 Many of us are used to not having our personal boundaries honored or our emotions validated.
-We may have learned to be reactive to whatever or whomever triggers emotions that we believe we are powerless to.
+We may have learned to be reactive to whatever or whomever triggers pain-based emotions that we believe we are powerless to.
 We may be notorious boundary violators ourselves.

 So living alone can provide an opportunity to heal our childhood wounds without harmful distractions, burdens, fears, and obstacles.
 It allows us, unhindered, to care for, love and nurture ourselves.
-For some, it may be their only opportunity to learn to rely comfortably on themselves for what they need to live, adapt to stress, learn from mistakes, become the best and authentic versions of themselves, to sustain their joy and happiness, and to establish a sustainable base to establish and maintain healthy relationships.
+For some, it may be their only opportunity to learn to rely comfortably on themselves for what they need to live, adapt to stress, learn from mistakes, become the best and authentic versions of themselves, sustain their joy and happiness, and to establish a sustainable base to maintain healthy relationships.